 Ultimately, I’d say the durability of the valves depends more on the quality of the material and workmanship as well as the care taken to regularly clean and oil the valves than on which of the above materials is used to manufacture them.

 Trumpets normally have a surface coating, either a plating or a lacquer, to protect the underlying material and give the instrument a shine (related: Trumpet Finishes: Raw Brass, Plating or Lacquer?).

 Musicians sometimes prefer a plating because they believe it offers better sound and response–though there is much debate about any difference.
 The main drawback to plating is the additional maintenance needed to keep it from tarnishing.

 Lacquers tend to be less expensive and require less frequent cleaning.
 They’re also more susceptible to scratches and wear over time.
-If you happen to dent a silver-plated trumpet, for example, it may be able to possible to repair without showing any signs of the dent.
+If you happen to dent a silver-plated trumpet, for example, you may be able to repair it without leaving any signs of the dent.
 Whereas a dent in a lacquered trumpet can be repaired, but the lacquer will be scarred.

 The TR-330 comes with a gold lacquer finish.
 This gives it a nice radiance without the added expense of a silver or gold plating.
 Just keep in mind that any damage to the lacquer will remain there unless you pay $200-300 or more to have it re-lacquered.